liek51/civet/docs/civet_XML.md

         echo -n "BWA "; bwa 2>&amp;1 | grep Version
     </version_command>

-Note the use of the XML string “&amp;” to represent an ampersand!
+Note the use of the XML string `&amp;` to represent an ampersand!

 ***